hcdclb/getting-started-android/README.md

     jumpstart@local:mab> server-start

 ###7.
 Run the app
-You are now ready to run the Jumpstart app on the iOS simulator using Xcode!
+You are now ready to run the Jumpstart app on the Android device!

 ###8.
 Where To Go From Here?
 You can download the completed project from [here](https://someurl.git) or clone this project using git: